NoahJeanA/linux-presentation/README.md

 ---

-lWaist to create reveal.js presentation in a graphical editor?
+Waist to create reveal.js presentation in a graphical editor?
 Try <https://slides.com>.
 It's made by the same people behind reveal.js.

 ---